Ernesto905/Codepath-Fullstack-Web-Projects/README.md

 - [ ] Calculate aggregate statistics based on time periods - such as daily, weekly, monthly aggregates.
 - [ ] Create a page that shows all other users that use the life tracker application and allow users to follow each other.

+### Walkthrough Video

+`TODO://` Add the embedded URL code to your animated app walkthrough below, `ADD_EMBEDDED_CODE_HERE`.
+Make sure the video or gif actually renders and animates when viewing this README. (🚫 Remove this paragraph after adding walkthrough video)

+`ADD_EMBEDDED_CODE_HERE`

+### Reflection

+* Did the topics discussed in your labs prepare you to complete the assignment?
+Be specific, which features in your weekly assignment did you feel unprepared to complete?

+[Add your response here]

+* If you had more time, what would you have done differently?
+Would you have added additional features?
+Changed the way your project responded to a particular event, etc.

+[Add your response here]

+* Reflect on your project demo, what went well?
+Were there things that maybe didn't go as planned?
+Did you notice something that your peer did that you would like to try next time?

+[Add your response here]

+### Open-source libraries used

+- Add any links to open-source libraries used in your project.

+### Shout out

+Give a shout out to somebody from your cohort that especially helped you during your project.
+This can be a fellow peer, instructor, TA, mentor, etc.

+[Add your response here]

 This assignment asks SITE interns to accomplish the following: